Last Updated: 4 September 2020 09:15

 The CMA Board has taken the decision, under section 6.2.3 of the Market Code, to suspend all Performance Standard Charges.
 This suspension will apply retrospectively for the period January – March 2020 and will continue until further notice.

 - At the start of the lockdown Scottish Water announced that we would only visit customers’ premises to deal with urgent operational issues affecting water and sewerage services.
-During this time, any operational requests which cannot be progressed pending a non-urgent field visit have been put on hold.
+During this time, any operational requests which could not be progressed pending a non-urgent field visit were put on hold.

-- Starting from 1 June, we restarted some non-urgent field work, whilst maintaining social distancing.
-This is likely to be mainly external work and non-intrusive surveys in the first instance but we will keep under review as we gain further experience of working in a socially distant manner.
+- Starting from 1 June, we restarted non-urgent field work, whilst maintaining social distancing.
+We have gradually expanded the scope of work we can undertake as we have gained further experience of working in a socially distant manner.

-- We will be prioritising outstanding work at business premises which are currently open and trading.
+- We are prioritising outstanding work at business premises which are currently open and trading.
 Any information from Licensed Providers which would help identify such businesses would be very helpful.

 - All office based staff are working from home where possible and have the necessary facilities to do so.